elhewaty/MiniJava/README.md

 * non-boolean `if` expression.
 * and many more...

-The Symentic Phase code could be found in:
+You can find The Symentic Phase code in:
 `SymbolTable/`, `TypeCheckerVisitor.h`, `TypeCheckerVisitor.cpp`,</br>
 and `TypeVisitor.h`